ddmnet/ddmnet.github.com/index.md

  - [Wobbly](http://blog.teamddm.com/2012/02/wobbly-ios-style-wobbling-element-deletion-for-jquery/)

-   A jQurey plugin that implements the wobble-style iOS deletion of elements, with CSS3 and callbacks.
+   A jQuery plugin that implements the wobble-style iOS deletion of elements, with CSS3 and callbacks.

 ## That's all!